HEALTH and WELLNESS

 Cryotherapy is used to destroy a variety of benign skin growths, such as warts, pre-cancerous lesions (actinic keratoses), and malignant lesions (basal cell and squamous cell cancers).
 It has been used at several medical centers for tumors of the prostate, liver, lung, breast, and brain as well as for cataracts, gynecological problems, and other diseases.
 The goal of cryotherapy is to freeze and destroy targeted skin growths while preserving the surrounding skin from injury.

-In this situation, Dr. Jason Fotso describes how to deal with Fractions and Bruises.
 The best and proficient method / technique, usually reserved for fractions and bruises, the physician dips a cotton swab or other applicator into a cup containing a “cryogen” and applies it directly to the bruise to freeze it which helps to norm the pains, stop bleeding and protects the expose skin blood vessels of his patients.
 After clean gloss is applied in the case of a bruise, or in the case of a fraction, bandage is loosely wrapped on the fractions, then a cold ice pack can then be placed on the injured position.
 In other situations, a pad covered with cryogen which is consist of liquid Nitrogen is laid on the area of injury.
 At a temperature of –320°F (–196°C), liquid nitrogen is the coldest cryogen available.
 The goal is to freeze the fraction or bruises as quickly as possible, and then let it thaw slowly to cause minimum destruction of the skin / bone cells.
 A second application may be necessary depending on the size of the injury.
 In another approach, a device is used to direct a small spray of liquid nitrogen or other cryogen directly onto the fraction or bruise.
 Freezing may last from five to 20 seconds, depending on the size of the injury.
 A second freeze-thaw cycle may be required.
 Sometimes, the physician inserts a small needle connected to a thermometer into the fraction to make certain the fraction is cooled to a temperature low enough to guarantee minimum destruction.
 In a third option, liquid nitrogen or another cryogen is circulated through a probe to cool it to low temperatures.
 The probe is then brought into direct contact with the fraction or bruise to freeze it.
 The freeze time can take two to three times longer than with the spray technique.

 In the case of cervical cancer, depending on stage of the cancer, if it is benign or malignant neoplasm.
 Sample tissues are clipped from the infected area to perform further tests such as hematocrit and intense microscopic examination of the tissue using hand held microscope to aid for best visual results.